Akshatjainbafna/Invoice-management/README.md

 - Firebase
 - SCSS

-Note: The app is build using CRA command line tool to build React app.
+Note: The app is build using **create-react-app** command line tool to build React app.

 How to run the App?